 Cancellation of a policy, generally, requires the company to provide 5 days written notice to the insured (10 days written notice for non-payment of premium) and 20 days written notice to lender or mortgage company prior to the cancellation of a policy.
 An Insurer can cancel your policy for only limited reasons after the policy has been in effect for more than 60 days.
 You can cancel your policy anytime and for any reason.

 How Can I Protect My Home and Reduce My Insurance?

 Many losses are preventable.
-Consumers should ensure their homes are properly maintained.
-In addition to ensuring all smoke alarms and carbon monoxide detectors are working, consumer can consider:
+Consumers should ensure their homes are properly maintained to help mitigate their risk.

 Preventing Fire Damage

-Woodstoves and Fireplaces: Inspect and clean chimneys and stove pipes regularly and at least twice a year.
+Woodstoves and Fireplaces: Inspect and clean chimneys and stovepipes regularly and at least once per year.
 Make sure that you have proper floor protection.
 Keep combustible materials away from fireplaces and woodstoves.

 Furnaces: Ensure that they are serviced annually by a licensed technician.

 Wiring: If you have an older home, have a licensed electrician check the wiring as older systems may have difficulty handling the energy requirements of today’s appliances.
 Also consider that dishwashers, kitchen stoves, dryers and washers should be professionally installed to prevent electrical fires.

 Electrical outlets: Don’t overload or overuse extension cords.